 • Passive infrared detectors control the lighting and daylight sensor controls.

 • High efficient diffusers reduce the number of fittings required, while daylight tubes and polarised lenses have improved the lighting quality.

 • Energy consumption is metered to calculate the energy CO2 footprint, and mileage was recorded for vehicles used during refurbishment.

 • More efficient use of space achieved with a reduction of 4,000 sq ft.

-• Flexibility of design to future proof requirements with the option to expand by 27%.
+• The flexibility of design to future proof requirements with the option to expand by 27%.

 70% of the total contract value of the works was undertaken by local suppliers.

-Excellent transportation links was a key factor in choosing the site.
+Excellent transportation links were a key factor in choosing the site.